 Born and raised in Brighton, Helen performed as a child at the Brighton Dome with the Royal Philharmonic Orchestra, Leeds Castle with Karl Jenkins, and toured to Prague and Brugge with the Brighton Festival Youth Choir (dir.
 Juliet Pochin).

 Helen studied English and Drama at the University of East Anglia before moving to London to study under Judy Browne, Maggie Bain and Roisin Rae at the London School of Dramatic Art, Polly Bennett and Michael Corbridge at the Royal Shakespeare Company, Scott Graham at Frantic Assembly and Tim Kent at Pinewood Studios.

-Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne” and at the Leicester Square Theatre as Maisie in a one woman play (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.
+Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne”, at the Leicester Square Theatre as Maisie in a one woman play (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.

 Helen has appeared on-screen in national and international TV commercials, Netflix’s “The Crown” and provides featured voice-over talent for Roar Uthaug’s MGM/Warner Bros Blockbuster Movie “Tomb Raider” (2018).